hirish99/sports-tournament-prediction/README.md

 Python (Pandas, SKLearn) for algorithm and loading/ manipulating data

 # Club Resources needed
 Free Food? :D and maybe more members who want to learn or know machine learning.
-Totally not a cry for help